cs22b047/self-correcting-llm/README.md

 | 4 | Any disputes shall be resolved through binding arbitration in accordance with the rules of the American Arbitration Association. | All arguments will be settled using arbitration under AAA rules. | Any legal disputes will be settled by binding arbitration, where a neutral third party makes a final decision, based on AAA rules. | Mention that court appeals are not possible in binding arbitration. | Disputes will be settled by binding arbitration, meaning a third party decides the outcome and the decision cannot be appealed in court. |
 | 5 | Time is of the essence in the performance of each party’s obligations. | Everyone must do their part on time. | It is crucial that each party meets deadlines and timing requirements, as delays may breach the contract. | Add consequences of missing deadlines. | Each party must meet all deadlines exactly; if not, it could lead to legal consequences like a breach of contract or termination. |

+#### Edge cases tested for:
+- Legally Ambiguous Clauses
+- Clause with Legal Jargon and Embedded References
+- Double Negatives or Unusual Legal Phrasing

 ## Evaluation